 This will create a new Smart Folder based on your search criteria.

-As a quick refresher, Smart Folders in macOS behave just like Smart Playlists in iTunes or the Screenshots album in iOS Photos.
-A Smart Folder isn’t really a folder, it’s a saved search that collates any matching files based on custom criteria
+As a quick refresher, Smart Folders in macOS behave just like Smart Playlists in iTunes/the Music app, or the Screenshots album in iOS Photos.
+A Smart Folder isn’t really a folder; it’s a saved search that collates any matching files based on custom criteria.

-Just like Smart Playlists in iTunes, the Finder’s Smart Folders are continually updated in the background as you work with your files so you always get the most up-to-date results.
+Just like other Smart Folders and Smart Playlists, the Finder’s Smart Folders are continually updated in the background as you work with your files, so you always get the most up-to-date results.

-1) Bring up the Spotlight function by clicking the Spotlight icon in your Mac’s menu bar.
-Alternatively, hit the default Command (⌘) – Spacebar to invoke Spotlight anywhere in macOS.
+1) Bring up the Spotlight function by clicking the Spotlight icon in your Mac’s menu bar or press Command + Spacebar to invoke Spotlight anywhere in macOS.